 - LED lights—they use much less energy than other lights.

 - One light per switch instead of one switch turning on more than one light.

 - A solar hot water system—check if you can get a government rebate.

 - Gas ovens and cooktops—they are usually cheaper to run than electric versions.

 - Double glazing for windows and doors—this keeps the house warmer in winter and cooler in summer.

 There’s a lot of information to help you understand your options when building or renovating.
 Visit the Australian Government's Your Home website for more information.

-You can also visit the Australian Government's Your Energy Savings website for home energy saving tips in 33 languages, advice on energy efficient appliances and a goverrnment rebate and assistance finder.
+You can also visit the Australian Government's Energy Gov Au website for home energy saving tips in 33 languages, advice on energy efficient appliances and a government rebate and assistance finder.